nmaterise/nmaterise.github.io/_pages/about.md

 ---
 # About

-I am a quantum measurement engineer at [QuantWare B.V.](https://https://www.quantware.com) in the QPU characterization team.
+I am a quantum measurement engineer at [QuantWare](https://www.quantware.com) in the QPU characterization team.
 I completed my PhD in Applied Physics from Colorado School of Mines in 2023, advised by [Eliot Kapit](https://physics.mines.edu/project/kapit-group).
 My thesis focused on the design of tunable couplers for 2D and 3D superconducting circuits and materials loss measurements for superconducting quantum computing.
-Following my PhD, I worked at [Lawrence Livermore National Laboratory](https://llnl.gov) as a staff scientist in the [Quantum Coherent Device Physics Group](quantum.llnl.gov).
+Following my PhD, I worked at [Lawrence Livermore National Laboratory](https://llnl.gov) as a staff scientist in the [Quantum Coherent Device Physics Group](https://quantum.llnl.gov).

 A recent copy of my [CV](../files/materise_cv_250709.pdf)